cogini/mix_systemd/README.md

 1. Create a new directory for the release with a timestamp like `/srv/foo/releases/20181114T072116`.

-2. Upload the new release tarball to the server and unpack it to the releases dir
+2. Upload the new release tarball to the server and unpack it to the releases dir.

 3. Make a symlink from `/srv/#{ext_name}/current` to the new release dir.